SE226G4/hospital-erp-g4-t7-inv-sup/README.md

-﻿# Module Name: [e.g., Surgery Optimization System]
+﻿# Module Name: [Invertory & Supplies Management]
 ## Project: [Hospital ERP / MediChain]
-**Module Code:** [e.g., SURG-05]
+**Module Code:** [INV-SUP-07]

 ---

 ## 📝 Module Overview

-Provide a brief description of what this module does based on the project text. (e.g., This module manages operating room schedules and prevents booking conflicts).
+This module is responsible for tracking the medicines and supplies available in our hospital.

 ---